johanoh/redemption_app/readme.md

 - Designed to be append-only, ensuring an immutable audit trail.

 ###### Tradeoffs and Considerations
-- Normalization: The schema avoids data duplication by using foreign keys and join tables.
+- Normalisation: The schema avoids data duplication by using foreign keys and join tables.
 - Auditability: Redemptions preserve a history of user activity without altering past records.
 - Mutability: points_cost is not snapshotted in the Redemption model.
-In a production system, it may be beneficial to denormalize this field at redemption time to preserve historical accuracy if reward costs change.
+In a production system, it may be beneficial to denormalise this field at redemption time to preserve historical accuracy if reward costs change.
 - Validation: Basic validations are implemented at the model level.
 Additional database-level constraints (indexes, foreign key constraints, uniqueness validations) could be added for robustness and performance in a production context.